fcsobel/vuejs-mvc-razor/README.md

-- Integrate vue.js into into .net core mvc web app
+- Integrate vue.js into into .net core mvc taking advantage of razor view engine to include components
+	- No webpack or node
     - Uses razor views as vue components
-	- No webpack or node

 ### Render component